 The Wake \ Biography

-With few opportunities to play live shows, the new group financed a single on their own Scan 45 label, which coupled sunny On Our Honeymoon with the darker song Give Up, the latter featuring a keyboard line picked out by band friend (and one-time Altered Images roadie) Robert 'Bobby' Gillespie.
+With few opportunities to play large live shows, the new group financed a single on their own Scan 45 label, coupling sunny song On Our Honeymoon with the darker sounding Give Up.
+The latter featured a keyboard line picked out by band friend (and one-time Altered Images roadie) Robert 'Bobby' Gillespie.
 Although the single sold modestly on release in January 1982, the band received a major fillip when Bobby Gillespie replaced Donnelly on bass, followed soon after by the recruitment of Steven's sister Carolyn on keyboards.

-Sprightly pop single Talk About the Past (Fac 88) followed in January 1984, featuring Vini Reilly (of Durutti Column) on piano, and was showcased with another gig at The Haçienda.
-The band also secured a publishing deal with Blue Mountain Music, while Island Records expressed interest in signing the group, although ultimately Caesar's desire to have the final say on singles and cover designs would scupper the deal.
+Sprightly pop single Talk About the Past (FAC 88) followed in January 1984, featuring Vini Reilly (of The Durutti Column) on piano, and drew glowing reviews.
+By now The Wake had secured a publishing deal with Island affiliate Blue Mountain Music, while the parent label expressed interest in signing the group, although ultimately Caesar's desire to have the final say on singles and cover designs would scupper the deal.
 "Basically we were trying to retain the creative controls we had at Factory," says Caesar.
-Briefly it looked as if Talk About The Past might reach beyond a cult audience, though despite being actively promoted by Blue Mountain (rather than Factory) the single did not make the national chart, and and Factory foreman Tony Wilson would later cite the absence of a manager as one reason The Wake failed to break through commercially.
+Briefly it looked as if Talk About The Past might reach beyond a cult indie rock audience, but despite being marketed by Blue Mountain (rather than Factory) FAC 88 failed to break into the national chart.
+Factory foreman Tony Wilson would later cite the absence of a manager as one reason The Wake failed to break through commercially.
 Equally, Caesar still heeded lessons learned during his time in Altered Images.

 Having demoed several new songs, the group linked up with Bristol-based label Sarah Records for future releases.
 Rahim drifted away, after which two members of fellow Glasgow band The Orchids - bassist James Moody and guitarist Matthew Drummond - stepped in as guest musicians.
-The Wake opened their account for Sarah with a well-regarded single, Crush the Flowers (Sarah 21), an uptempo pop single on which vocals were shared by Caesar and Carolyn.
-During the Sarah years the band toured with The Orchids in Germany and France, and with also in France with The Field Mice.
-1991 saw a new album, Make it Loud (Sarah 602), followed by another single, Major John (Sarah 48), the latter proving Steven Allen's last recordings with the group.
+The Wake opened their account for Sarah in October 1989 with Crush the Flowers (Sarah 21), an uptempo pop single on which vocals were shared by Caesar and Carolyn.
+During the Sarah years the band toured with The Orchids in Europe, and with also in France with The Field Mice.
+January 1991 brought a new album, Make it Loud (Sarah 602), followed by another single, Major John (Sarah 48), the latter destined to be Steven Allen's last recordings with the group.

 Caesar and Carolyn have also collaborated with Bobby Wratten of The Field Mice/Trembling Blue Stars on two albums as The Occasional Keepers: The Beauty of the Empty Vessel (2005) and True North (2008).
-Meanwhile 2006 saw the release of Nouvelle Vague's 'easy listening' cover of O Pamela, already used on the soundtrack of the C4 drama Sugar Rush.
-Melancholy Man, another track from their 1985 album Here Comes Everybody, had also appeared on the Late Night Tales compilation curated by MGMT.
-In 2009 Caesar and Carolyn reformed The Wake to perform at A Factory Night (Again) at the Plan K venue in Brussels, afterwards going on to play in London, Paris and New York, with Ronnie Borland and Chris Quinn of The Orchids on bass and drums.
-With Ian Catt (St Etienne) and Duncan Cameron (Teenage Fanclub), the group also recorded a new album, A Light Far Out, released in May 2012.
-A vinyl version followed on the revived Factory Benelux imprint in 2013.
+2006 saw the release of Nouvelle Vague's 'easy listening' cover of O Pamela, which would also feature on the soundtrack of Channel 4 drama Sugar Rush.
+Melancholy Man, another track from their 1985 album Here Comes Everybody, had also appeared on a Late Night Tales compilation curated by MGMT.
+Subsequently a boxed vinyl edition of Here Comes Everybody was issued via Captured Tracks.